BA, LLB (Hons), LLM (Yale)

 - Law 423 Legal History

 - Law 713 Ideas of Land

-Richard Macrory Prize for best article in the Journal of Environmental Law, 2018
+Richard Macrory Prize for the most thought-provoking and innovative article in the Journal of Environmental Law, 2018

 (awarded for " 'Beyond Human Ownership'?
 Property, Power and Legal Personality for Nature in Aotearoa New Zealand" (2018) 30 JEL 207)